ecatixtsc/S2S/README.md

 •	Avoids central bottleneck
 •	Customisation and extensibility achieved through simulator stubs not by extensions to S2S itself
 •	S2S is written in Java
-•	Use of Apache Kafka streams (by default) for both harness control and event streams Mediating and translating the output from and input to simulations can be added by configuring new GBP structures.
+•	Use of socket streams (by default) for both harness control and event streams

+Mediating and translating the output from and input to simulations can be added by configuring new GBP structures.
 In this way, integrating features for inter-simulation communication is achieved by a mix of defining GBP structures and writing bespoke code in the form of simulation stubs that produce and consume streams from other simulations in the harness cluster.

 All the management and communication data structures that are shared by stubs are defined in GBP form at a handshake level.
 This makes negotiation, versioning both efficient, facilitates upgrades and extensibility.

 S2S will support:
 -	Event filtering and prioritisation - to optimise the bandwidth used by the data streams and the order in which events are placed on streams
 -	Mechanisms to support both synchronous and asynchronous simulation